Horatio (Hamlet)

 Horatio is a character in William Shakespeare's tragedy Hamlet.

-He was present on the field when King Hamlet (the father of the main character, Prince Hamlet) defeated Fortinbras (the king of Norway), and he has travelled to court from the University of Wittenberg (where he was familiar with Prince Hamlet) for the funeral of King Hamlet.
-Hamlet is glad to see him, and Horatio remains at court without official appointment, simply as "Hamlet's friend".
+Horatio knows how old King Hamlet appeared in battle: "Such was the very armor he had on when he th'ambitious Norway combated, so frowned he once, when in an angry parle, he smote the sledded Pollacks on the ice" (Act 1) Horatio could know this from tapestries, reenactments, and other artwork.
+He tells Hamlet he has travelled to court from the University of Wittenberg (where he was familiar with Prince Hamlet) for the funeral of King Hamlet.
+Hamlet is surprised to see him, and Horatio remains at court without official appointment, simply as "Hamlet's friend".
 He is on relatively familiar terms with other characters.
 For example, when Gertrude (the queen) is reluctant to admit the "distract" Ophelia, she changes her mind following Horatio's advice.
 Hamlet has departed for England by this point, and is not supposed to return.

-Horatio is not directly involved in any intrigue at the court, but he makes a good foil and sounding board for Hamlet.
+Horatio makes a good foil and sounding board for Hamlet.
 Being from Wittenberg, a university that defined the institutional switch from theology to humanism, Horatio epitomizes the early modern fusion of Stoic and Protestant rationality.

 Name

-Horatio is a variation of the Latin Horatius.
-Many commentators have linked the name to the Latin words ratiō ("reason") and ōrātor ("speaker"), noting his role as a reasoner with Prince Hamlet, and surviving (even though he begged for death) to tell Hamlet's heroic tale at the end of the play.
+The name Horatio is a variation of the Latin Horatius.
+Commentators including Freddie Rokem have linked the name to the Latin words ratiō ("reason") and ōrātiō ("speech"), noting his role as a reasoner with Prince Hamlet, and surviving (even though he begged for death) to tell Hamlet's heroic tale at the end of the play.